CDA To Procure Machinery For Garbage Collection From Rural Areas - UrduPoint

 CDA To Procure Machinery For Garbage Collection From Rural Areas

-Capital Development Authority (CDA) has decided to procure new machinery to extend its secondary waste collection services to the densely populated areas of Islamabad

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Nov, 2020 ) :Capital Development Authority (CDA) has decided to procure new machinery to extend its secondary waste collection services to the densely populated areas of Islamabad.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Nov, 2020 ) :Capital Development Authority (CDA) has decided to procure new machinery for extending its secondary waste collection services to the densely populated areas of Islamabad.

-The decision to this effect was taken in the CDA board meeting which met here with Chairman, Aamer Ali Ahmed in the chair a couple of days ago, Sanitation Director Sardar Khan Zimri told APP on Thursday.
+The decision to this effect was taken in the CDA board meeting which met here with Chairman, Aamer Ali Ahmed in the chair a couple of days ago, Sanitation Director Sardar Khan Zimri told APP.

 He said it was also decided to hire more than 100 sanitation work-force under third party arrangements for collection and transportation of garbage from Bhara Kahu, Lehtrar road, Sihala and other rural areas.